UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/08-writing-transformations.md

 * 'Help' - a list of all the GREL functions and brief information on how to use them

 >## Changing Separators Between Values
->Let's create a text facet for the "Keywords" column
+>Let's create a text facet for the 'Keywords' column
 >Use Facets and the GREL expression ```value.replace()``` to replace the commas by semi-colons
 >1.
-Click the dropdown menu on the "Keywords" column
+Click the dropdown menu on the 'Keywords' column
 >2.
 Choose ```Edit cells->Transform...```
 >3.
 In the Expression box type ```value.replace(",",";")```
 >4.
 In the Preview pane you can see what the effect of running this will be